quartzjer/JCOR/json_constrained_notation.md

 This specification uses the following terms:

+- Reference
+  - Used within JSCN data to refer to well-known UTF-8 strings by using a CBOR byte string of length one, where the byte value is the reference lookup id.
-- Dictionary
+- References
-  - A CBOR array of UTF-8 strings that are used to replace any references to them within any JSCN data, the references are always a byte string of length one where the byte value indicates the array offset into the dictionary
+  - A CBOR array of UTF-8 strings that are used to replace any reference within any JSCN data, the reference id is the array offset to the replacement string.
 - Whitespace Hints
   - A CBOR array of integers that indicate positional offsets and types of JSON whitespace strings (` `, `\n`, `\r`, and `\t`) such that when any CBOR encoded data is stringified into JSON it can also optionally be corrected to exactly match the original JSON string.